magic-wormhole/magic-wormhole/docs/api.md

 * `welcome_handler`: this is a function that will be called when the Rendezvous Server's "welcome" message is received.
 It is used to display important server messages in an application-specific way.
-* `app_versions`: this can accept a dictionary (JSON-encodable) of data that will be made available to the peer via the `got_version` event.
+* `versions`: this can accept a dictionary (JSON-encodable) of data that will be made available to the peer via the `got_version` event.
 This data is delivered before any data messages, and can be used to indicate peer capabilities.

 ## Code Management